Arcoti/Tic-Tac-Toe-Bot/README.md

 Q(s, a) \leftarrow Q(s, a) + \alpha \left[ r + \gamma \max_{a'} Q(s', a') - Q(s, a) \right]
 ```

-The Tic Tac Toe Bot is trained in three stages, playing against itself, playing against a bot implemented using Minimax Algorithm with Alpha Beta Pruning and plyaing against a random bot.
-The first stage aims to diversify and train the bot against an average player while the second stage aims to train the bot against an excellent player.
-The last stage aims to diversify the bot data, allowing it to have more varaitions in its model.
+The Tic Tac Toe Bot is trained in three stages, playing against itself, playing against a bot implemented using Minimax Algorithm with Alpha Beta Pruning and playing against a random bot.

 ## Discussion